 The next step is to develop scale items.
 From these three dimensions and the example reactions each contain, we could start developing items for each dimension.
-For example:
+Below are some rough idea examples.

 Emotional Reaction

 - When taking an important test, do you sometimes worry about your performance? - Are you concerned about how an important test might impact your course or class grade?